davecampbell/fastai-binder-app-template/README.md

     * `git push`

     _Note: the `git push` command might take a while as it is uploading your `export.pkl` file_
-1. Head over the [binder site](https://mybinder.org/) and follow the [instructions to run the app on binder](https://forums.fast.ai/t/deploying-your-notebook-as-an-app-under-10-minutes/70621?u=butchland). _Note that the `.gitattributes` file has already been provided as part of this template repo._
+1. Head over the [binder site](https://mybinder.org/) and follow the [instructions to run the app on binder](https://forums.fast.ai/t/deploying-your-notebook-as-an-app-under-10-minutes/70621?u=butchland). _Note that the `.gitattributes` and `requirements.txt` files have already been provided as part of this template repo._

 _Note: just a slight modification to the instructions provided: In the field `Path to a notebook file (optional)`, change the path type from `File` to `URL`._